By the time we have understood that accounting is identifying, measuring, recording, classifying, summarising, and

-Transactions and events first are journalised, that are posted to the ledger and then all accounts are balanced at the end of each accounting period.
-Balances of nominal accounts are transferred to profit and loss account, and balances of real accounts are carried to balance sheet.
+Transactions and events first are journalised, which are posted to the ledger and then all accounts are balanced at the end of each accounting period.
+Balances of nominal accounts are transferred to profit and loss accounts, and balances of real accounts are carried to the balance sheet.

 The process of accounting reflects how information flows from the source documents up to the stage where final accounts are prepared as follows:

 It represents all documents in the business which contains financial records and act as evidence of the transactions which have taken place.
 Ex: sale invoices, purchase bills, bank pay-in-slips etc.

 Book of original entry [Journal]

-These are books which are used in recording the transactions for the first time.
-The books are maintained for memo purpose only and will not form part of the double-entry system.
+These are books that are used in recording the transactions for the first time.
+The books are maintained for memo purposes only and will not form part of the double-entry system.
 For example purchase book, sales book etc.

-These form part of the double-entry system and used to record the transactions for the period.
-These are accounts where information relating to particular asset, liabilities, capital, income and expenditure are recorded.
+These form part of the double-entry system and are used to record the transactions for the period.
+These are accounts where information relating to particular assets, liabilities, capital, income and expenditure are recorded.
 It contains the totals from various ledger accounts and acts as a preliminary check on accounts before producing final accounts.

 Financial Statements (Final Accounts) are prepared to show the financial position of a business entity.
 It contains a profit and loss account, balance sheet and cash flow statement etc.